 Intangible Assets Net

-The Company recorded amortization expense of $3.05 million and $1.72 million for the years ended December 31, 2019 and 2018, respectively.
-Based solely on the amortizable intangible assets recorded at December 31, 2019, the Company estimates amortization expense for the next five years to be as follows:
+The Company recorded amortization expense of $2.55 million and $3.02 million for the years ended December 31, 2020 and 2019, respectively.
+Based solely on the amortizable intangible assets recorded as of December 31, 2020, the Company estimates amortization expense for the next five years to be as follows:

 Actual amortization expense to be reported in future periods could differ from these estimates as a result of new intangible asset acquisitions, changes in useful lives or other relevant factors or changes.

 The entire disclosure for goodwill and intangible assets.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef